vasyl83/SV07update/README.md

 This guide assumes that you have the default Sovol image flashed on the klipad, it doesn't matter what firmware version nor if it boots properly or is in a boot loop.

+**Also backup your printer.cfg and any other config files you may need.**

 ## 1. Preparing USB sticks
 Download [Balena Etcher portable and run it](https://etcher.balena.io/#download-etcher)